-Another persistent memory technology available today is Magneto-resistive RAM (MRAM).
+Another persistent technology available today is Magneto-resistive RAM (MRAM).

 It has been in development for some time and uses magnetic resistance rather than an electrical charge to store persistent state.
 Everspin Technologies sells NVRAM products such as the nvNitro Storage Accelerator, with up to 1GB of capacity and latency figures as low as 6µs (read) and 7µs (write).

 Although capacities are low, suppliers are using this technology in storage products today.
 IBM recently added MRAM as a replacement for supercaps in their latest FlashSystem 9100 modules.